EirikBergesen/DAT250-Labs/dat250-expass2.md

 ![Error in eclipse dat250 lab2](https://user-images.githubusercontent.com/46929671/132375133-c7fad33a-8c73-429d-ac3c-e14240ca00b8.png)

 I do not understand what is going on.
 I'll wait for the group session and try to get help there.
+Seems like that was supposed to happen and that maven is wierd?